Thenlie/wizsh/README.md

 Next, navigate to the wizsh directory.
 Typically just `cd wizsh` from wherever the `clone` command was run.

+To build the binaries you will first need to run `make build`.
+This created the object and binary directories.
 Use the command `make` to build to binary.
 It is usually best to run a `make clean` first to make sure you are starting a fresh build.

 Run the binary by using the command `bin/wizsh`.
 This is the same as `cd bin && wizsh`.